Chinese New Year, celebrated on the second new moon after the winter solstice represents a brand new chance to start all over again.

 As part of the traditional Chinese New Year celebrations, families will get together to stay up all night and celebrate the coming of the light with candles, fireworks, and lots of bright color, especially red.
 Mythologically, this is a night that’s especially vulnerable to letting evil spirits in, and the light and red colors scare the spirits away.
 Symbolically, this represents the vigilance we should apply when considering which elements we want to bring with us through the portal between last year and this year, and which elements we want to leave firmly in the past.

 Especially if you are feeling some of that late January exhaustion, this might be a good time to say goodbye to the contemplative Year of the Wood Sheep and welcome the mischievous energy of the Fire Monkey.
-If you celebrate Chinese New Year, you’ll know what to do on February 8th.
+If you celebrate Chinese New Year, you’ll know what to do.
 If not, perhaps take some time to consider what personal rituals you could do to celebrate this new beginning.
 What are you ready to let go of from the past year?
 What is it time to ritually throw away?
 Perhaps take some time to journal about your intentions for this coming cycle and what you are really ready to let go of.
 How can you honor what you’ve been through and also let it go?

 Then, perhaps, have a few friends over or get together with your family.
 Eat, drink, be merry, light some candles.
 If your city has Chinese New Year celebrations, get involved in a few and watch the fireworks.
 We have a fresh opportunity to recommit to what’s important to us in our lives, and to truly release ourselves from whatever has held us back in the last year.
 It’s time to welcome the light.